-Strange news have come from Norway-the Vikings have rebell'd;

-Homeward, homeward fast as fate, his galley's sails are swell'd,-

-Off Heligoland, Jarl Thover, and Rand the Witch tl weet,

-But a mystic wind bears the evil one, unharm'd, far from the fleet.
+- Strange news have come from Norway-the Vikings have rebell'd; - Homeward, homeward fast as fate, his galley's sails are swell'd,--- - Off Heligoland, Jarl Thover, and Rand the Witch they meet, - But a mystic wind bears the evil one, unharm'd, far from the fleet.

-Jarl Thover to the land retreats-the fierce king follows on, Slaying the traitors' compeers, who far from them doth run.
-After him flung King Olaf his never-missing spear, lried ech, oxen
+Jarl Thover to the land retreats-the fierce king follows on,

+Slaying the traitors' compeers, who far from them doth run.
+After him flung King Olaf his never-missing spear,

-But Thover (he was named Hiort, 57 and swifter than the deer)
+But Thover (he was named Hiort,33 and swifter than the deer)